Five embeddings of one simple group: Alternating group

-\begin{remark} The group $G$ has two irreducible four-dimensional representations (see~\cite{Atlas}), which implies that we may identify $V$ with one of them, because another one differs from $V$ by an~outer automorphism of the group $G$.
-Thus, we may assume that the~natural action of the group $G$ on
+\begin{remark} The group $G$ has two irreducible four-dimensional representations (see~\cite{Atlas}), which implies that we may identify $W$ with one of them, because another one differs from $W$ by an~outer automorphism of the group $G$.
+Thus, we may assume that the~natural action of the group $G$ on $\Lambda^2\big(W\big)\cong\mathbb{C}^6$ arises from the~permutation representation of the~group $\bar{G}\cong\A_6$. \end{remark}